dotnet/roslyn/docs/features/refout.md

 # Reference assemblies

 Reference assemblies are metadata-only assemblies with the minimum amount of metadata to preserve the compile-time behavior of consumers (diagnostics may be affected, though).
+The compiler may choose to remove more metadata in later versions, if it is determined to be safe (ie. respects the principle above).

 ## Scenarios
 There are 4 scenarios: